-Oracle VirtualBox is a virtual machine software application designed to run a complete x86_64 compatible operating system within a hosting application running on Windows, macOS, Linux, and Solaris operating systems.
+Oracle VirtualBox is an open source software that allow you to create a virtual machine that can run a full x86_64 compatible operating system inside a hosting application that runs on Windows, macOS, Linux, or Solaris.

 Step 1: Press the “Super key” and search for “Software Center”.

 Step 2: After launching the Software Center, look for the magnifying glass in the upper left corner.
 Once you find the magnifying glass, click on it and type “virtualbox”.